UPDATE: Check out our Hernia Center of Connecticut website for more information about Hernia Causes, Treatment, Removal and much more!

 ABOUT YOUR HERNIA

-In the United States, over 600,000 hernia repair operations are performed annually.
-Many of these repairs are performed by the conventional “open” method whereas some are performed laparoscopically (minimally invasive).
+In the United States, over 600,000 laparoscopic hernia repair operations are performed annually.
+Many of these repairs are performed by the conventional “open” method whereas some are performed laparoscopically (minimally invasive surgery).
 Laparoscopic hernia repair is a relatively new procedure that offers patients less postoperative pain, better cosmetic results and a quicker return to work and normal activities.

 WHAT IS A HERNIA?